• Skip to primary navigation

 Photo views from inside the Banff Gondola

+The Banff Gondola is committed to the safety of all guests and employees.
 The Banff Gondola cars are wheelchair accessible, and there is designated wheelchair parking in the parking lot.
-There is ramp access into the main building at the bottom of the mountain, while each of the four levels of the complex at the summit of Sulphur Mountain is accessible by elevator.
+There is ramp access to the main building at the bottom of the mountain, while each of the four levels of the complex at the summit of Sulphur Mountain is accessible by elevator.

 Service dogs are allowed on the gondola with proper accreditation.